pSpaces/jSpace/docs/first_application_eclipse.md

 # Your first jSpace applications (with Eclipse)
 If you have successfully [built and installed](getting_started.md) you can use Eclipse to develop your first jSpace Application.
 In fact you will use Eclipse as an IDE and Maven to manage dependencies.

+Open Eclipse and select "File -> New -> Project" menu:

 ```
 mvn -B archetype:generate \